BP agrees to record criminal penalties for U.S. oil spill

 NEW ORLEANS/WASHINGTON BP Plc will pay $4.5 billion in penalties and plead guilty to felony misconduct in the Deepwater Horizon disaster, which caused the worst U.S. offshore oil spill ever.

-The settlement announced on Thursday includes a $1.256 billion criminal fine, the largest such levy in U.S. history.
-It was not, however, the "global" settlement some had hoped for, which would have also resolved the considerable federal civil claims against the company at the same time.
+The settlement includes a $1.256 billion criminal fine, the largest such levy in U.S. history.
+I t was not, however, the "global" settlement s o me had hoped for, which would have also resolved the considerable federal civil claims against the company at the same time.

 "BP lied to me.
 They lied to the people of the Gulf.
-And they lied to their shareholders, and they lied to all Americans," said Representative Ed Markey, the top Democrat on the House Natural Resources Committee who led investigations at the time of the spill.
+And they lied to their shareholders, and they lied to all Americans," said Rep. Ed Markey, the top Democrat on the House Natural Resources Committee who led the investigations at the time of the spill.

 The government also indicted the two highest-ranking BP supervisors aboard the Deepwater Horizon during the disaster, charging them with 23 criminal counts including manslaughter.
 One man's lawyer said his client was being turned into a scapegoat for the disaster.